 - Install the JWST Data Analysis Visualization Tool, Jdaviz

-- Clone the JWST Analysis Notebooks Repo for examples on your local machine
+- Clone the JWST Data Analysis Tools Notebooks repo for examples on your local machine

 STScI currently supports development of software in the Python environment.
 Most of the software packages you will be using are installed via pip and the instructions assume you are already familiar with creating new environments.
 If you are new to Python and looking for easy ways to manage your environments, Conda is a common open source package and environment management system*.
 It may be of interest for you to know the difference between Conda and pip, even though the two are often used synonymously.

-We also suggest you become familiar with Git and GitHub.
+It's also recommended that you become familiar with Git and GitHub.
 In many cases, software and examples may be stored in GitHub repositories so that cloning an existing GitHub repository is the the easiest way to run the files on your own machine.

 The JWST visualization tools can be opened as standalone tools, but are designed to be integrated into a Python Jupyter notebook workflow.
 There are many advantages to working in a Jupyter notebook, including, but not limited to, easy documentation, cell by cell execution, visualizing individual steps, and sharing work.

 - Download data.
-Real JWST data, when it becomes available, can be downloaded from MAST.
-Until then, you can use example simulated data or generate your own using JWST simulated data software such as MIRAGE and MIRISim.
+Real JWST data can be downloaded from MAST.
+You can also use example simulated data or generate your own using JWST simulated data software such as MIRAGE and MIRISim.
 There are detailed example instructions for MIRAGE simulations and MIRISim simulations in the user guides for the software.

 - Inspect your data.
 You can use JWST data analysis tools to inspect the highest level of science calibration pipeline products produced for a given instrument mode's data to determine whether they are satisfactory for your science.